georgeflanagin/undeux2/README.md

-The next step is to process the "hash table," and calculate the MD5 sums for each file of a given size, provided there is more than one file of that size.
-Certain exclusions may apply; see the section on `--big-file`.
+The next step is to process the "hash table," and calculate the MD5 sums for each file of a given size, provided there is more than one file of that size. *Certain exclusions may apply; see the section on `--big-file`.*

 `undeux` works by creating a score for each file that indicates the likelihood that it is a candidate for removal.
 The scoring is on the half open interval `[0 ..
-1)`, where zero indicates that the file may not be removed, and values near 1 indicate that if you don't remove it fairly soon, WW III will break out somewhere near your disc drive[s].
-Fortunately, most files are somewhere between.
+1)`, where zero indicates that the file may not be removed, and values near 1 indicate that if you don't remove it fairly soon, your quota will be exceeded.

 To elaborate:

 - Files that you cannot remove are given a zero, and not further incorporated into the removal logic.
 The same is true of a file that is too new, or too small.
-- Files are penalized for not having been accessed in a long time.
+- Files are penalized for not having been accessed in a long time, particularly so for files whose last access is near the time of creation.
+Modification is not considered because not all files are written to, and not all file systems keep several dates.
 - Files that are large are penalized.
+- Files that are duplicates have their scores multiplied by the number of copies found.
 - Files are reported if their contents exactly match another file.
 This is the final step.
 There is no need to hash every file because if two files have different lengths, they are obviously not the same file.

-So if you have an ancient file, that is a duplicate of some other file, with the same name, somewhere on the same mount point, and it is large and hasn't been accessed in a while, then its score may approach 1.0.
+So if you have an ancient file that is a duplicate of some other file, with the same name, somewhere on the same mount point, and it is large and hasn't been accessed in a while, then its score may approach N, where N is the number of copies.
 This program will then produce a list of the offenders.

 Through the options below, you will have a lot of control over